“For I knew that the King in Yellow had opened his tattered mantle and there was only God to cry to now.”― Robert W. Chambers, The King in Yellow

 The frozen tundra extended to the horizon in all directions and further beyond.
 Its sweeping landscape of white dunes smothered by a snowstorm that endured relentlessly, without end, and with such ferocity that life did not dare grow and the sun refused to ever rise.

-One’s assumption would be that this sterile hellscape would offer no reason for any man to venture into its frozen abyss; yet the Concilium of the Golden Dawn, unable to leave any matter up for assumption, sent a group of prospectors out into the tundra in search for their most coveted of minerals, Azoth—the lifeblood of Roanoke City.
+One’s assumption would be that this sterile hellscape would offer no reason for any man to venture into its frozen abyss; yet the Concilium, unable to leave any matter up for assumption, sent a group of prospectors out into the tundra in search for their most coveted of minerals, Azoth—the lifeblood of Roanoke City.

 “We’re nearing a gas vein!”
 The foreman yelled, shouting over the deafening cascade of pistons slamming and steam-pipes whistling, “And I want to leave on my terms—not blasted off this frozen hell-hole because of a bunch of halfwits who can’t ease up on the torque converters!”